photon-sdk/photon-lib/threat-model.md

 ## Introduction

 The goal of the Photon SDK is to provide mobile bitcoin wallet developers with the building blocks for secure and easy-to-use key management.
 One very sensitive component is the seedless wallet backup.
 In this protocol the wallet private key is stored encrypted on iCloud/GDrive.
 The encryption key used to secure cloud content is stored on the photon-keyserver.
-We use the user's phone number to authenticate download of the key.
+We use the user's phone number to authenticate download of the encryption key.
+It should be noted that this protocol is intended for small amounts of bitcoin.
+For larger amounts a hardware wallet or multisig setup is recommended.
 In the following we discuss potential attack vectors and mitigation strategies.

 ## Assets

-These are the assets that the protocol should protect:
+These are the assets to protect or mitigate loss of:

 * The wallet private key on the device
 * The encrypted wallet backup on iCloud/GDrive